Written By Jamie Sparks

 3) Lucy Sacarello and Marina Ranger: 6.45

 The final day is the shortest of the race and involves a loop from the Oasis Desert camp.
 For all, the end is in sight and this day is just a matter of getting home and celebrating the end of a huge week of effort.
-However, given the race for 2nd, 3rd and 4th position had just 14 minutes in it, Dave Philips, Jan Tschudy and Charles Henson were never going to be taking it easy.
+However, given the race for second, third and fourth position had just 14 minutes in it, Dave Philips, Jan Tschudy and Charles Henson were never going to be taking it easy.

 The circuit entailed a 10km dune section before crossing a long valley in heavy sand where competitors can see the field for miles ahead, there is then a final energy sapping climb to the final checkpoint of the week before the final stretch, an opportunity to see what is left in the legs where flat salt plains allow the opportunity for a little speed.

-At checkpoint 2 there was nothing between the leaders, Charles and Jan, with Dave pushing hard from behind.
-All three were evidently in pain in what was the hottest day of the week (reaching 37C for the first time).
+At checkpoint two there was nothing between the leaders, Charles and Jan, with Dave pushing hard from behind.
+All three were evidently in pain in what was the hottest day of the week (reaching 37°C for the first time).

 Jan Tschudy was unable to keep up the pace and dropped off to finish five minutes behind, with Dave Philips right on his tail.

-Outside of the mens, there were a few who were obviously not going to leave anything on the field, with Toby Free, Peter Schlieder and Simon Wergan all having good days.
-Steven Platts, who as many had, seemed to get stronger each day of the race, finished with a sprint across the line finishing 7th for the day.
+Outside of the podium, there were a few who were obviously not going to leave anything on the field, with Toby Free, Peter Schlieder and Simon Wergan all having good days.
+Steven Platts, who, as many had, seemed to get stronger each day of the race, finished with a sprint across the line finishing seventh for the day.